mantl/mantl/docs/bare-metal/README.md

     edge01
     edge02

-I had to add the ansible_ssh_host line to run `playbooks/reboot-hosts.yml`

-The private_ipv4 is needed by several roles.
+I had to add the ansible_ssh_host line to run `playbooks/reboot-hosts.yml` and the private_ipv4 is needed by several roles.

 The dc=dc1 group is needed to set `consul_dc_group` in the consul roles.
-And is specifically usd in this setup in the dnsmasq role.
+It is specifically used in the dnsmasq role.

 Note that dc1 is the default.
-If you change the name of the data center in your inventory file you will need to set consul_dc in an environment variable.
+If you change the name of the data center in your inventory file you will need to set the consul_dc variable.
 For example, if you called your dc 'mydc' then you would need to enter:

     ansible-playbook -u centos -i inventory -e consul_dc=mydc \
-            -e provider=bare-metal  -e @security.yml  terraform.sample.yml >& bare-metal.log
+            -e provider=bare-metal  -e @security.yml  sample.yml >& bare-metal.log

-the rest of the options will be discussed below.
+The rest of the options will be discussed below.

 ## Getting Started with Ansible